David Saul Marshall

 Apr–23 Nov 1970: Member, Presidential Council.

-President, Singapore Mercantile Co-op Thrift and Loan Society.
+1972: President, Singapore Mercantile Co-op Thrift and Loan Society.54

-1965: Datuk Jurnia Johan Pahlawan, conferred by the sultan of Pahang.
+1965: Dato Jurnia Johan Pahlawan, conferred by the sultan of Pahang.55

-Father: Saul Nassim Mashal, a Sherpadi Jew from Baghdad, trader in dates and a property broker.
+Father: Saul Nassim Mashal, a Sherpadi Jew from Baghdad, was a former dealer in dyed cloth from Mesopotamia, and later a trader in dates and a property broker.57

-Mother: Flora Ezekiel Mashal, an orthodox Jew, who brought up her children strictly observing Sabbath and Jewish rituals and festivities.
+Mother: Flora Ezekiel Mashal, a highly religious woman who brought up her children strictly observing Sabbath and Jewish rituals and festivities.58

 Son: Jonathan Mark.